-Per TRCA's Forest Edge Management Plan Guidelines, (1) the density of plantings should afford some immediate level of protection (e.g., trees planted 3m apart on centre); (2) the height of trees should afford some immediate level of protection (i.e., the taller the tree the more protection to the woodland); (3) plant smaller sized material at the front and larger sized material along the existing forest edge to emulate the natural vegetation structure of the forest edge; (4) include a diversity of native species that complement the adjacent woodland community; and (5) plant fast-growing species adapted to forest edges and disturbed areas (TRCA 2004).
+Edge Management: In order to mitigate for potential impacts to the significant woodland the edge of the woodland should be planted with a robust buffer.
+For guidance on how this buffer should be designed we turned to TRCA's Forest Edge Management Plan Guidelines, which outlines 5 principles: (1) the density of plantings should afford some immediate level of protection (e.g., trees planted 3m apart on centre); (2) the height of trees should afford some immediate level of protection (i.e., the taller the tree the more protection to the woodland); (3) plant smaller sized material at the front and larger sized material along the existing forest edge to emulate the natural vegetation structure of the forest edge; (4) include a diversity of native species that complement the adjacent woodland community; and (5) plant fast-growing species adapted to forest edges and disturbed areas (TRCA 2004).

-The length of the woodland edge along the proposed construction envelope is approximately 25m (Figure 2).
+The length of the woodland edge along the proposed building envelope is approximately 25m (Figure 9).
 Based on a density of one tree for every 3m, a total of 10 trees are required to plant one row along the edge of the woodland.
 In order to achieve some immediate level of protection, these trees should be at least 2.0m in height.
 A second row of shrubs should be planted in a higher density in front of the taller row of trees to provide an adequate buffer function.
 A density of one shrub for every 1.5m is recommended, thus requiring a total of 17 shrubs.
 These shrubs should be planted off-centre of the back row of trees, and planting stock should be between 0.5 and 1.0m in height.
-Therefore, a total of 10 trees and 17 shrubs should be planted along the newly created woodland edge (i.e., the western edge of the proposed construction envelope).
-The remaining 20 trees should be planted within the adjacent natural area within gaps in the woodland canopy.
+Therefore, a total of 10 trees and 17 shrubs should be planted along the newly created woodland edge (i.e., the western edge of the proposed building envelope).
+This would therefore be able to exceed the required number of tree replacements based on the City of Mississauga's required ratio (section 6.2.1).
+Additional trees could also be planted within the adjacent natural area within gaps in the adjacent woodland canopy.
 A layer of mulch should be added around plantings to help retain soil moisture.
 Newly planted material should be adequately watered during dry periods (mainly mid-late summer) to promote survivorship.